amahury/amahury.github.io/_posts/2024-12-27-reflections-irruption-workshop.md

 ---
-title: "Reflections on the Irruption, Calculation and Anticipation Workshop"
+title: "Reflections on the Irruption, Computation and Anticipation Workshop"
 date: 2024-12-27 00:00:00 -0400
 categories: [Opinion]
 tags: [review]